PX4/PX4-user_guide/en/ros2/user_guide.md

 This can be used to send commands to the vehicle, such as "take off", "land", change mode, and "orbit", and receive a response.

-The service is available under `/fmu/vehicle_command`, which can be changed through custom namespaces just like the other PX4 topics.
 The service type is defined in [`px4_msgs::srv::VehicleCommand`](https://github.com/PX4/px4_msgs/blob/main/srv/VehicleCommand.srv) as:

 ```txt